 One of the top outdoor activities in Monterey is our cruises.
 You will find a variety of options including sunset, daytime, whale watching, and others.
 Here are a few of my favorites:

 Whale Watching Cruises: The Monterey Bay area is one of the best places to go whale watching.
 Several species of whales migrate through this area as they head to or from their northern breeding ground.
 The fertile waters off the coast here make it a great short stop over for many whales on their journey.
-Visit my whale watching page for more information.
+More about whale watching in Monterey.

 Hiking is another one of the best outdoor activities in Monterey.
 You will find all levels of hiking available around the bay no matter how experienced you are at it.